-Keeping utilities and regional stakeholders informed on the alliance's activities, emerging technologies, industry best practices and advancements within the energy industry is a full time job.
-Navigating the priorities of each group takes a complete understanding of audience segmentations in order to successfully implement solutions that fulfill not only their missions, but consumer education and market awareness.
+Keeping utilities and regional stakeholders informed on the alliance's activities, emerging technologies, industry best practices, and advancements within the energy industry is a full-time job.
+Navigating the priorities of each group takes a complete understanding of audience segmentation in order to successfully implement solutions that fulfill not only their missions but also achieve consumer education and market awareness.
 Our challenge as communicators is to simplify highly complex stakeholder practices designed to meet a wide variety of utility needs and to drive engagement and participation in utility-led conservation programs.
 The aim of our efforts is to help utilities substantially increase the number of customers who will take additional energy efficiency action across the region.

-Our interactive approach started with an in depth Research and Discovery phase allowing us to hear first hand the needs of various utility marketing teams and NEEA board members all working towards the same goal.
-This process takes a deep dive into the proposed interactive tools, plugins and framework inputs all while examining initial thoughts around user site personas, usage, and forming the foundation for the entire UI/UX process.
-At varying stages of the site build we employed various User Acceptance Testing (UAT) touch points in order to receive feedback from our anticipated user audiences.
+Our interactive approach started with an in-depth Research and Discovery phase allowing us to hear first hand the needs of various utility marketing teams and NEEA board members all working towards the same goal.
+This process takes a deep dive into the proposed interactive tools, plugins, and framework inputs all while examining initial thoughts around user site personas and usage, as well as forming the foundation for the entire UI/UX process.
+At varying stages of the site build, we employed various User Acceptance Testing (UAT) touch points in order to receive feedback from our anticipated user audiences.
 This approach closed the gap between what we as designers and developers anticipate by letting the actual end user define our success.

-Responsive layouts with flexible grids allowed the flow of content across a variety of screen sizes, constraints, and capabilities—making sure the experience works great across desktops, mobile devices, tablets and preparing it for new devices in the future.
+Responsive layouts with flexible grids allowed the flow of content across a variety of screen sizes, constraints, and capabilities—making sure the experience works great across desktops, mobile devices, tablets and is successful in preparing it for new devices in the future.

 Use [A][S][W][D] or [←][↑][↓][→] to MOVE